p4lang/open-p4studio/docs/P4-Compilation.md

 $SDE/run_switchd.sh [ --arch tofino2] -p my_program
 ```

-they assume that the config file `my_program.conf` is located in the directory `$SDE_INSTALL/share/p4/targets/tofino/` (or `tofino2`).
-That's where they retrieve it from.
-It is possible to run these scripts while having the config file located in another place (and pass its location via an additional `-c` parameter), but that's more complicated.
+they look for the config file `my_program.conf` in the directory `$SDE_INSTALL/share/p4/targets/tofino/` (or `tofino2`), read it and then load the rest.
+It _is_ possible to run these scripts while having the config file located in another place (and pass its location via an additional `-c` parameter), but that's more complicated and still requires correctly composed config file.

 Therefore, after compiling the P4 program it is important to also **install** the compilation artifacts into the proper locatons, specifically: